ashishrpandey/kafka-demo/README.md

 	kubectl run -ti --image=gcr.io/google_containers/kubernetes-kafka:1.0-10.2.1 produce --restart=Never --rm -- kafka-console-producer.sh --topic test --broker-list kafka-0.kafka-hs.default.svc.cluster.local:9093,kafka-1.kafka-hs.default.svc.cluster.local:9093,kafka-2.kafka-hs.default.svc.cluster.local:9093 done;

 ### Note:
 In this tutorial we are using non-persistent volume.
-This volume gets deleted with the deleteion of the pod.
+This volume gets deleted with the deletion of the pod.
 So you should always run kafka/zookeeper statefulSets with the persistentVolumeClaimTemplate (See the commented code in yaml files) with appropriate persistent volumes.

 ### Reference:
 https://kow3ns.github.io/kubernetes-kafka/manifests/